Tips for Divorcing Parents

 Keep adult conflict and arguments away from the kids.

 This is one of the hardest things to do.
 But it's important never to say bad things about your ex in front of your kids, or within earshot.
-You'd be surprised at how good kids can be to picking up on these things.
-Research shows that the single biggest factor in long-term adjustment for kids of divorce is the level of parental conflict they are exposed to.
-It puts kids in really difficult positions if they want to or have to take sides, or listen to negative things said about one of their parents.
+Kids pick up on these things.
+Research shows that the single biggest factor in long-term adjustment for kids of divorce is the level of parental conflict they see.
+It puts kids in a tough spot if they have to take sides or listen to negative things said about one of their parents.

-It's equally important to acknowledge real events.
-If, for example, one spouse has simply abandoned the family by moving out, you need to acknowledge what has happened.
-It isn't your responsibility to explain the ex-spouse's behavior — but if your kids want to ask you questions, it's important to answer as neutrally and as factually as possible.
+It's just as important to acknowledge real events.
+If, for example, one spouse moves out or abandons the family, acknowledge what has happened.
+It isn't your responsibility to explain your ex's behavior.
+But if your kids ask you questions, it's important to answer as neutrally and as truthfully as possible.

 Try not to use kids as messengers or go-betweens, especially when you're feuding.

 Even though it is tempting, don't use your kids as messengers.
 There are plenty of other ways to communicate with your ex-partner.
-Also, resist questioning your child about what is happening in the other household — kids resent it when they feel that they're being asked to "spy" on the other parent.
-Wherever possible, communicate directly with the other parent about relevant matters, such as scheduling, visitation, health issues, or school problems.
+Also, resist questioning your child about what's happening in the other household.
+Kids resent it when they feel that they're being asked to "spy" on the other parent.
+Wherever possible, communicate directly with the other parent about things like scheduling, visitation, health issues, or school problems.

-Expect resistance and difficulties as kids adjust to a new mate or the mate's kids.
+Expect bumps as kids adjust to a new mate or the mate's kids.

-New relationships, blended families, and remarriages are among the most difficult aspects of the divorce process.
-A new, blended family can add more stress for a while, and can cause another period of adjustment.
-Keeping lines of communication open, allowing one-on-one time for parents and kids, and watching for signs of stress can help prevent problems developing.
+New relationships, blended families, and remarriages are among the hardest parts of the divorce process.
+A new, blended family can add more stress for a while, and lead to another period of adjustment.
+Keep lines of communication open, allow one-on-one time for parents and kids, and watch for signs of stress to help prevent problems.